zocker-160/sheepit-docker-webUI/README.md

 # A simple dockerized SheepIt render farm client with webUI and CUDA support

+**in order to update the sheepit client itself, you only need to restart the container, it will download the latest version on startup**

 ## Instructions

-In order to make this image work, you need Docker >= 19.03 and the latest [NVIDIA driver](https://github.com/NVIDIA/nvidia-docker/wiki/Frequently-Asked-Questions#how-do-i-install-the-nvidia-driver) and `nvidia-docker2` installed on your host system.

-An official guide by Nvidia can be found [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#installing-on-ubuntu-and-debian).

 #### CPU

 ```bash